darmar-lt/qcontainers/README.md

 =====

 *qContainers* is a container library for Fortran language.
-It anables to store *any internal* Fortran data type and *any derived* data type to the container.
+It enables to store *any internal* Fortran data type and *any derived* data type to the container.
 The library wraps a subset of containers from qLibc library for C language.